rexshijaku/sql-to-laravel-builder/README.md

 3) Creator - which orchestrates the process between Extractors and Builders in order to produce parts of Query Builder.

 ### Known issues
 - It is not tested in all cases.
-Tests should be added.
 - Poor error handling.

 ### Contributions